 Lao-Tzu and Machiavelli each had their own distinct views on how a leader should govern.
-Lao-Tzu had a more laid-back view and believed that if people have more freedoms, society would function better, whereas Machiavelli believed that the leader must have more control over the people to prevent chaos.
+Lao-Tzu had a more laid-back view and believed that if people had more freedoms, society would function better, whereas Machiavelli believed that the leader must have more control over the people to prevent chaos.
 While they did agree on some things, most of their ideas were vastly different.

 Lao-Tzu’s Views on War

 Lao-Tzu’s views on war and defense greatly differed from those of Machiavelli.
 Lao-Tzu believed that war is usually unnecessary and that there is no need for weapons.
 He believed that “[w]eapons are the tools of violence; all decent men detest them” and that if a war must be fought, it must be entered “... gravely, with sorrow and with great compassion, as if ... attending a funeral” (Lao-Tzu 25).
-Lao-Tzu also thinks that you should not even attempt to protect yourself, stating that there is “no greater wrong than preparing to defend yourself” (Lao-Tzu 26).
+Lao-Tzu also thought that you should not even attempt to protect yourself, stating that there is “no greater wrong than preparing to defend yourself” (Lao-Tzu 26).
 He sees no reason to defend yourself, as “humility means trusting the Tao, thus never needing to be defensive” (Lao-Tzu 29).
-Lao-Tzu feels that war is unnecessary and immoral.
+Lao-Tzu felt that war is unnecessary and immoral.

 Machiavelli’s Views on War

 Machiavelli, on the other hand, felt that a leader’s first concern should be war.
 “A prince ... must not have any other object, nor any other thought, nor must he take anything as his profession but war, and its discipline; because that is the only profession which befits one who commands” (Machiavelli 37-8).
 A good leader must always be armed, according to Machiavelli, least he appear to be weak and thus become hated. “[B]eing disarmed makes you despised” (Machiavelli 38).
 A good leader must understand military matters, for “a prince who does not understand military matters ... cannot be esteemed by his own soldiers, nor can he trust them” (Machiavelli 38).
-In order to be a good leader, Machiavelli believed that being prepared for war and being able to defend yourself was the most important thing for a leader to concern himself with.
+In order to be a good leader, Machiavelli believed that being prepared for war and being able to defend yourself were the most important things for a leader to concern himself with.